 Institutional Biosafety Committee

-The Institutional Biosafety Committee (IBC) advises on matters relating to the safe handling, transport, use, and disposal of biological materials, including recombinant DNA molecules and synthetic nucleic acid molecules, on the Urbana-Champaign campus.
-The committee reports to the Vice Chancellor of Research and is co-chaired by Carol Maddox and Joanna Shisler.
+The Institutional Biosafety Committee (IBC) advises on matters relating to the safe handling, transport, use, and disposal of biological materials, including recombinant or synthetic nucleic acid molecules molecules, on the Urbana-Champaign campus.
+The committee reports to the Vice Chancellor of Research and is co-chaired by Carol Maddox and Mary Kraft.

 Materials Requiring Registration